CycloneDX/sbom-utility/docs/custom-examples.md

 #### Example: Invalid: `metadata` missing `authors` element

-Using the custom configuration file `test/custom/config-cdx-metadata-elements-not-found.json` for this validation check is as follows:
+Using the custom configuration file `test/custom/config-cdx-metadata-elements-not-found.json` for this validation check whose contents is as follows:

 ```json
 {